Timeline of the Chester Springs Studio at Yellow Springs

 - September 11th, 1777– Battle of Brandywine

 - In the aftermath of the Battle of Brandywine, soldiers fleeing the battlefield are treated and housed by several of the immigrant farmers whose properties neighbored Yellow Springs.
-In 1776, Hessian soldiers noted the presence of several “rebel hospitals” operating in the town (out of barns) at this time.

 - September 16th, 1777– Battle of the Clouds